On Eisenstein series in $M_{2k}(\Gamma_0(N))$ and their applications: Preliminary results

 \section{Preliminary results}

 Let $f(z) \in M_{2k}(\Gamma_0(1))$.
 In this section we state and prove Theorem \ref{th:3}, which gives the Fourier series expansions of $f(dz)\in M_{2k}(\Gamma_0(d))$ at cusps $\frac{1}{c} \in \mathbb{Q}$.
 We use Theorem \ref{th:3} to compute first terms of Fourier series expansions of $E_{2k}(dz)$ at the cusps $1/c$.
 Together with the fact that the first terms of Fourier series expansions of cusp forms are always $0$, Theorem \ref{th:3} will be used to prove Theorem \ref{th:1}.
+Then we give a `Sturm bound' for Eisenstein series and at last we give an interesting relationship between the Fourier coefficients of $f(z) \in E_{2k}(\Gamma_0(N))$ and $v_c(f)$.

 \begin{theorem} Let $k \in \mathbb{N}$.
 Let $f(z) \in M_{2k}(\Gamma_0(1))$, with the Fourier series expansion given by

 Then for $d \in \mathbb{N}$, the Fourier series expansion of $f_d(z)=f(dz)$ at cusp $1/c\in \mathbb{Q}$ is given by